 Handy table of how terrible stock market dips can feel:

 In this moment, what would you do?

-If you said, “scream, sell my stocks, take the cash, move to rural Dakota, build a mud hut and arm myself with a musket, live off only squirrel meat and edible roots,” I can’t exactly blame you.
+If you said, “scream, sell my stocks, take the cash, move to rural North Dakota, build a mud hut and arm myself with a musket, live off only squirrel meat and edible roots,” I can’t exactly blame you.
 But this, in fact, a bad plan.
 Don’t do this.
 I’d miss you too much.

 ‘Cause the stock market, like the economy, moves in cycles.
 Not every year is an “up” year.
 It can’t be!
-That’s just not the way the world works, so no use pretending like it is.
-The good news?
-It has never not come back up!
+That’s just not the way the world works.
+The market has a life much like a human life—there’s bound to be some weird years in there.
+But here’s what’s important for you to understand: The stock market has never not come back up!